primaryodors/primarydock/PREDICTION.md

 You can use the `predict/progress.sh` shell script to monitor the progress of the predictions.

+# Alert Sounds

+If there is a file named `soundalert` in the `predict/` folder, a sound will play on completion of the prediction, indicating whether the prediction was correct or not, or in the case of an empirically unknown receptor-ligand pair, whether the algorithm predicted an agonist.
+Playing the sound requires the `sox` package to be installed.
+To enable the alert sounds, simply create a new text file e.g. `echo "y" > predict/soundalert`.
+To disable the alert sounds, simply delete the `predict/soundalert` file.

 # Writing Your Own Prediction Methods

 Until an accurate prediction method exists, we encourage you to write your own prediction methods.
 You can use the